akostrik/stage_telegram_python/README.md

 Your account should have access to gpt-4 (a paying option)

-_Be very very careful not to publish your OpenAI connection token on the internet and not to transmit it to unfamiliar people_
+Note: Be careful not to publish your OpenAI connection token on the internet and not to transmit it to unknown people.

 ## Telegram configuration